 How to use the Channel Tunnel when driving to France

-You’ll need to allow extra time for post-Brexit passport checks, but once on board, the train takes just 35 minutes to get from Folkestone to Calais.
+You’ll need to allow extra time for passport checks since Brexit, but once on board, the train takes just 35 minutes to whisk you from Folkestone to Calais.

 The Eurotunnel is also convenient.
 Buy an appropriate ticket and you can arrive at any time, then board the next available train.
-There is quick access to the motorway network when you drive off the train in France, too.
+You get quick access to the motorway network when you drive off the train in France, too.

-Here, we reveal some of the things you need to know when using the Eurotunnel Le Shuttle.
-For the latest information, check out the official Eurotunnel Le Shuttle Twitter feed.
+Here, we reveal what you need to know about using the Channel Tunnel.
+For the latest travel information, check out the official Le Shuttle Twitter feed.

 How to buy Eurotunnel tickets